MThogersen/AutoHandSimulator/README.md

 # AutoHandSimulator
 A keyboard/mouse input to simulate movement and hand controls for the [AutoHand](https://assetstore.unity.com/packages/tools/physics/auto-hand-vr-physics-interaction-165323) package for Unity.
+This script simulates hardware input (i.e., tracking inputs from XR devices).
+Therefore, it is equivalent to picking up your device and testing it that way, making it a good tool for debugging without having to put on your HMD.

 ![AutohandSim](AutoHandSim.gif)

 (Do you like the looks of it? - it's a work in progress.
 Follow me on [twitter](https://twitter.com/MTrobotics?ref_src=twsrc%5Etfw) , I will be sharing more about this game in the coming months :-) )

-## Update! - Now includes basic hand control
+## Update! - Now includes hand control and improved controls!

 ![LegacyAutoHandSim](AutoHandSim_w_hands.gif)